Skip to main content

 What companies are involved in an undergrounding project?

-The City of San Diego works in collaboration with SDG&E, AT&T, Crown Castle, Cox Communications, Charter, and/or any other utility companies that are currently using the power poles, on all projects.
+The City of San Diego collaborates with SDG&E, AT&T, Crown Castle, Cox Communications, Charter and/or any other utility companies that are currently using the power poles on all projects.

 I have received a notice in the mail.
 What does this mean?

-- Boundary Map – The boundary map is created with the help of SDG&E and all communications utility companies.
-The boundary map is presented to council and is used to create the undergrounding district.
+1. Boundary Map—SDG&E and all communications utility companies create the boundary map, which is presented to the City Council and used to create the undergrounding district.
 SDG&E designs accordingly within the boundary.
-If any changes to the boundary are needed SDG&E will let the City know, in which case the City will revise the boundary and re-send to all parties.
+If any changes to the boundary are needed, SDG&E will let the City know, in which case the City will revise the boundary and re-send it to all parties.

-- Pre-Public Hearing Notice - Sent to all constituents in the boundary to inform them of the district creation.
-This notice is required to be in the constituents mailboxes at least 15 days prior to the public hearing date per municipal code.
+2. Pre-Public Hearing Notice—This notice is sent to all constituents in the boundary to inform them of the district's creation.
+Per municipal code, it must be in the constituents' mailboxes at least 15 days before the public hearing date.

-- Post Public Hearing Notice - Sent to all constituents in the boundary to notify them that the district was created successfully.
+3. Post-Public Hearing Notice—This was sent to all constituents in the boundary to notify them that the district was created successfully.

-- Door Hanger: Notice of Correction - Typically before construction starts the electrical inspector does an assessment of each property’s electrical panel.
-If there is a violation found or there is no access the inspector uses this door hanger to alert the homeowner.
+5. Door Hanger: Notice of Correction - Typically, before construction starts, the electrical inspector does an assessment of each property’s electrical panel.
+If a violation is found or there is no access, the inspector uses this door hanger to alert the homeowner.
 If the homeowner is home, then the inspector may coordinate with them in person.

-- Project Update – The City sends this notice in the form of a letter or doorhanger to explain the cause and estimated duration of a construction delay or any other project status information that the City has determined requires notification.
+7. Project Update – The City sends this notice as a letter or door hanger to explain the cause and the estimated duration of a construction delay or any other project status information that the City has determined requires notification.

-- Tree Watering Agreement - This is an official agreement, once UUP projects are close to being completed (poles are almost removed).
+9. Tree Watering Agreement - This is an official agreement, once UUP projects are nearly completed (poles are almost removed).
 These tree watering agreements are sent to every property owner within the project to provide them with the opportunity to have a tree planted.
 This opportunity is given as long as the homeowner signs and returns the agreement.
 Once received, the City then compiles the list of returned water agreements for tree assessment and planting.

 The City is required to restore the street according to the Street Preservation Ordinance.
-Where there are existing pavement concerns outside of the required repair area, the City will coordinate with other paving funding sources to see if additional pavement improvements can be made at the same time.
+Where there are existing pavement concerns outside of the required repair area, the City will coordinate with other paving funding sources to see if additional pavement improvements can be made simultaneously.
 Engineering staff will assess pavement conditions and make recommendations on a project-by-project basis.

 When utilities are undergrounded, utility lines will no longer connect to a property from the rear.
 Instead, utilities will be moved to the street and placed underground to service each property.
 The project contractor will perform the necessary work to install protective conduit and run service wires from the new underground system to your existing service entrance panel location.
 Please contact us if you have questions or concerns specific to your property.